InterwebXplorer/V-Hex/README(UNGIT).md

 An asset extractor for valorant written in python
-To report any issues etc. contact me on discord [Internet Explorer#7105]
+To report any issues etc. contact me on discord [Internet Explorer#7105] This is a work in progress and unusable in its current state

 Requirements